AT&T-Time Warner mega-deal is near

 The boards of AT&T and Time Warner are meeting on Saturday afternoon to vote on an $80 billion deal that would bring the two companies together, according to sources familiar with the matter.

-The deal could be announced by Saturday night.
+The acquisition of Time Warner could be announced by Saturday night.

 Time Warner (TWX) is the parent company of CNN, TNT, HBO, the Warner Bros. studio, and a number of other TV channels and websites.

-Time Warner and AT&T (T, Tech30) executives have been in talks for several months.
+Executives at the two companies have been in talks for several months.
 Word of the possible deal leaked out on Thursday; AT&T executives were said to be eager to finish the talks before the market opens on Monday morning.

 According to the Wall Street Journal, the cash-and-stock deal values Time Warner at "between $105 and $110 a share."

-The two companies have declined to comment while talks are underway.
+The two companies are declining to comment while talks are underway.

 Adding Time Warner would help AT&T to diversify its business beyond wireless phone and Internet services.
 AT&T CEO Randall Stephenson has spoken publicly about his desire to own valuable programming.